thiagodaconceicao/thiagodaconceicao/README.md

 # English
-Hello, my name is Thiago da Conceição, I am a person who likes mathematics and programming, I program in $\LaTeX$ and make some mathematical animations in the Manim framework, I have a youtube channel and I am starting to release some amateur animations.
+Hello, my name is Thiago da Conceição, I am a person that likes mathematics and programming, I program in $\LaTeX$ and make some mathematical animations in Manim framework, I have a youtube channel and I am starting to release some amateur animations, Besides $\LaTeX$ and the Manim framework, I am exploring other programming languages in my projects.
+I am looking to expand my knowledge and skills in different development environments.

-#### Some Equations
+### Some Equations
 | Name  | Equation |
 | ------------- | ------------- |
 | Euler's identity | $e^{i\pi}+1=0$  |